-We transfer to Anchorage International Airport for our outbound flights.
+Transfer to Anchorage International Airport (ANC) for our outbound flights.

 The following is a list of required equipment.
 We may encounter a variety of weather conditions throughout our climb, including rain, wind, snow, sleet and extreme heat.
 Skimping on equipment can jeopardize your safety and success, so we want you to think carefully about any changes or substitutions you are considering.
 If you have questions regarding the equipment needed for your upcoming climb, give us a call and speak directly to one of our experienced guides.